eitansuez/mcp-workshop/docs/oauth.md

 - Log in as administrator using the above cited "admin" credentials.
 - Click "Manage realms" and select the realm named `my-realm` to render it the "current" realm.
 - Select "Users" and verify that a user named "eitan" is predefined.
-- Select clients and note that the client `mcp-client` is predefined.
+- Select "Clients" and note that the client `mcp-client` is predefined.
-- Select the client `mcp-client` and the tab `Client scopes`, and the scope named `mcp-client-dedicated` and note the presence of the audience mapper `echo-mcp-server`
+- Select "Client scopes", and the scope named `mcp:tools`, note under "Mappers" the mapper named `echo-mcp-server` which configures the audience for the token.

 ## Summary